National Federation of Fish Friers

 The National Federation of Fish Friers (NFFF) is a British trade association for the fish and chips trade.

 Structure

 Its headquarters are in Leeds, West Yorkshire.
-Standard membership as of 2017 is £193 a year.
+Standard membership for one shop is, as of 2026, £215 a year.
 It has 12 regions.

 History

 It was founded in 1913 and has about 8,500 members.

 Function

 It runs training courses and speaks for the trade.
 It runs the Customer Service Skills and Fish Frying Skills qualifications for the Seafish authority.

 Awards

 It runs the Young Fish Frier of the Year Award.

 Publications

 Its monthly magazine The Fish Friers Review (no apostrophe) was founded as The National Fish Caterers’ Review in 1925.